Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 Assets and Liabilities Explained for Kids

-For adults, assets might include shares, investment property, bonds, businesses, precious metals or other things that can hold value or create income.
-Liabilities might include cars, boats, expensive holidays, clothes, electronics or anything that costs money without helping your money grow.
+For adults, assets might include shares, investment property, businesses, precious metals or other things that can hold value or create income.

-For children, this idea can be made much simpler.
-A toy, bike, motorbike, game console or phone might be exciting to buy, but it usually does not put money back into their pocket.
-It may also bring extra costs, repairs, upgrades or accessories.
+A toy, bike, motorbike, game console or phone might be something they really want.
+There is nothing wrong with enjoying those things, but they usually do not put money back into a child’s pocket.
+Some also create extra costs through repairs, fuel, upgrades, subscriptions or accessories.

 Assets and liabilities for kids explained through a simple money lesson